sagar-chadha/Data-Science-Projects/README.md

 Welcome!

-This repository will hold all my data science projects undertaken personally or as part of my curriculum at UT.
+This repository holds data science projects that I undertook to apply my learning in the field.
+Each project is accompanied by a ReadME file that talks about what I have done and the concepts I used for my analysis.

 Cheers!